thiago-negri/wp-api-cli/README.md

 	- `lib/modules/site.js` let you set which site the CLI will connect to.
 	- `lib/modules/update.js` fetches the API description and writes it to a file for further use by `routes.js`.

 If you want to create a new set of commands, drop a file in `lib/modules` and load it in `modules.js`.
-*TODO - Create a auto-loading mechanism.*
+Full explanation in [MODULES.md](MODULES.md). *TODO - Create a auto-loading mechanism.*

 Commands
 --------